Ever wonder how your favorite foods stack up against each other in terms of nutrition?

 For a quick recap of significant nutrients and differences in fried egg and shrimp:

-Fried egg is high in calories and shrimp has less calories than fried egg - fried egg has 196kcal of calories per 100 grams and shrimp has 71kcal of calories.
+Fried egg is high in calories and shrimp has 64% less calories than fried egg - fried egg has 196 calories per 100 grams and shrimp has 71 calories.

 Fried egg and shrimp contain similar amounts of sugar - fried egg has 0.4g of sugar per 100 grams and shrimp does not contain significant amounts.

-Both fried egg and shrimp are high in protein - fried egg has 13.6g of protein per 100 grams and shrimp has 13.6g of protein.
+Both fried egg and shrimp are high in protein. is very similar to fried egg for protein - fried egg has 13.6g of protein per 100 grams and shrimp has 13.6g of protein.

 Shrimp has signficantly less saturated fat than fried egg - fried egg has 4.3g of saturated fat per 100 grams and shrimp has 0.26g of saturated fat.

-Fried egg and shrimp contain similar amounts of trans fat - fried egg has 0.04g of trans fat per 100 grams and shrimp has 0.02g of trans fat.
+Both fried egg and shrimp are low in trans fat - fried egg has 0.04g of trans fat per 100 grams and shrimp has 0.02g of trans fat.

 Fried egg and shrimp contain similar amounts of Vitamin E - fried egg has 1.3mg of Vitamin E per 100 grams and shrimp has 1.3mg of Vitamin E.